There are many reasons for travelling. Travelling is indeed one of the best things (if not the best thing) in the world.

 Once you start travelling you get hooked.
 It is like a drug; the more you do it, the more you want to do it.
 There is no way of travelling that is better than another one.
 We are all individual different people, and we all have different

 We all choose what makes us happy and what best satisfies our travel bud.
 Whether it is adventurous travel, backpacking, luxury travel, cruises and so on, travelling will always bring joy and fulfilment to the people involved.

 Travelling opened my eyes and my mind to a new world and shaped me into the person I have become.
-I enjoy living a laid back adventurous life that put me in contact with people from different cultures and backgrounds.
+I enjoy living a laid back adventurous life that puts me in contact with people from different cultures and backgrounds.

-Some things that are normal for me, some people cannot even believe to grasp the concept of them.
-For example using a bum gun in Asia instead of toilet paper.
+Some things that are normal for me, some people cannot even begin to grasp the concept of them.
+For example, using a bum gun in Asia instead of toilet paper.
 When I told this to my folks back home they looked at me in disgust.
 They do not actually realize that it is far more hygienic and ecologic than using toilet paper.
 I think everywhere in the world people should use bum guns.

 Thes are just some small example of behavioural changes in your personality once you start living a nomadic simple life.
 Less is more.
 You realize that you do not actually need much stuff to live and most important you do not need stuff to make you happy.